comet-ml/comet-java-sdk/README.md

 #Override configuration file (can have partial keys)
 OnlineExperimentImpl.builder().withConfig(new File("/tmp/comet.conf")).build();

-# Read from environment variables OR from configuration file in classpath (defaults.conf)
+# Read from environment variables OR from configuration file in classpath (application.conf)
 OnlineExperimentImpl.builder().build();
 ```